Sandrine-zen/Students-Dropout-and-Academic-Success-Dataset-/README.md

-The dataset used in this lab is sourced from the Kaggle Dataset Repository**:
+The dataset used in this project is sourced from the Kaggle Dataset Repository**:
 [Students Dropout and Academic Success](https://www.kaggle.com/datasets/mahwiz/students-dropout-and-academic-success-dataset).

 It contains student records** and features, including demographic information, academic performance, and enrollment details.